langjam/jam0001/tjjfvi/README.md

 > a language featuring a comment trace, written during a comment race

-Scrapped together in the last 4 hours of the jam.
+Hacked together in the last 4 hours of the jam.

 ## Usage